ltheinrich/triceratops/README.md

-This is fork of Velociraptor, which continues beeping when speeding and is called Triceratops.
+This is a fork of Velociraptor, which continues beeping when speeding and is called Triceratops.
 Maybe some other improvements in the future?

 ![Icon](./app/src/main/res/mipmap-mdpi/ic_launcher.png) Velociraptor
 =========